-I had sex for the first time on January 15th, no ejaculation in me, but I was scared of pre-cum.
-We did use a condom but we kept taking it on and off (i know that was dumb).
-I took a plan b pill right after and I felt fine.
+I had sex for the first time on January 15th.
+There was no ejaculation in me, but I was scared of pre-cum.
+We did use a condom but we kept taking it on and off (I know that was dumb).
+I took a Plan B pill right after and I felt fine.
 About 5 days later when I woke up I was bleeding, but it was brief and the color was a bright red, and it subsided.
 My last period was on January 1st, and I am so scared right now.
 I am bleeding again on January 27th and i have cramps, the blood is bright red again.
 I know my period is due sometime this week but I am really scared.
 I not ready for pregnancy.
 Someone please help.

 Took Plan B and now I feel cramping and I'm bleeding?

 - plan b, bleeding disorder, emergency contraception, sex, ejaculation, bleeding, condom, pill

 Added 28 Jan 2018:

 The cramping feels like my period and I dont know if it's early but i am just really scared, the blood flow isn't as heavy as my period usually is.
 Someone please help, I'm petrified.

 Your symptoms don't seem quite typical of Plan B and you chose just about the worst time to have unprotected sex (taking the condom on and off contaminated everything with precum also).
 I would typically expect your period to be a few days late but would suggest a pregnancy test in 7 days.

 Plan B works by delaying your ovulation until the sperm leaves your body.
 If you're already ovulating then it can't do that, & you'd need one of the other methods of emergency contraception.

 Most women ovulate somewhere around 2 weeks after the first day of their period (1st day of a period is also the 1st day of the menstrual cycle).